Generic name: pilocarpine ophthalmic [ PYE-loe-KAR-peen-off-THAL-mik ]

 Wash your hands before using eye medication.

-Wait at least 5 minutes before using any other eye medications your doctor has prescribed.
+Wait at least 5 minutes before using any other eye drops.

 What happens if I miss a dose?